croteaucarine/simdjson_node_objectwrap/README.md

 # simdjson, Node.js and Napi::ObjectWrap

-## A Napi:ObjectWrap that allows to use C++ simdjson library with Node.js
+## A Napi::ObjectWrap that allows to use C++ simdjson library with Node.js
 ...

 ## Performance results